Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow a Ficus Tree Indoors

 Plant your ficus in a pot with standard potting soil that has perlite or vermiculate added for drainage.
 Drainage is important.
 The roots should never sit in soggy soil.
 They will rot and die.
 Water it well, until the water is running out of the drainage hole.
 Wait at least a week for the soil to dry out before you water it again.

 If your tree is spending the summer indoors, place it in front of a sunny window.
 In the winter, move it away from the window to a spot where it will receive light part of the day.
-Remember to turn your tree every week so that the new growth doesn’t only happen on one side of your tree making it lopsided.
+Remember to give your tree a quarter turn every week so that the new growth doesn’t only happen on one side of your tree making it lopsided.
 You want it to evenly grow on all sides.

 Another reason why you want to move your tree away from the window in the winter is the possibility of drafts during cold weather.
 Weeping figs will die in temperatures below 55⁰F.
 So it is best to keep your tree away from windows and doors when the outdoor temperatures fall below 55⁰F.